-As of winter 2017, there are six Inland 20 scows at the Washington Sailing Marina.
-It is fair to say that ours is a “vintage” fleet with no boat younger than 18 years and several aged 30+.
+As of Fall 2017, there are six Inland 20 scows at the Washington Sailing Marina.
+Ours is a fleet that combines vintage boats with more modern hulls.

 The Inland 20 is a great boat for dinghy racing.
 With up to 28 control lines and bilgeboards that are manipulated on every tack, this boat can be exhilarating and humbling.
 Sailors are rewarded with speeds in excess of 15 knots as befitting one of the lowest Portsmouth ratings of any two-person sloop (except the foiled skiffs.)
 Best of all…used scows can be found for as little as $500 with sails and trailer.